SchulzLab/EpiExpress/README.md

 # Gene Expression Prediction with Pre-Trained Models
-#CRE-RF Models

-This repository provides an R script to predict gene expression levels using pre-trained Random Forest (CRE-RF) models.
+This repository provides an R script to predict gene expression levels using pre-trained Random Forest (CRE-RF) models and Python script to predict gene expression levels using pre-trained CNN (Binned-CNN) models.
 The models are stored on Zenodo, and users can download, unzip, and use them for prediction on their own data.

 ## Table of Contents
 - [CRE-RF](#CRE-RF)